 Living entities are not like simple machines.
 When we use a gene to make a protein, the gene may not produce a smoothly increasing supply of that protein.
 The gene tends to work in fits and starts and spurts out the protein.
 Identical genes can behave differently as the gene makes protein or remains silent depending upon the ‘Methyl’ groups that cap the DNA strands and function as ‘transducers’.
 These ‘Methyl’ groups sometimes fall off of DNA or become attached to new spots.
 Hence genetically identical individuals can have different physical identities in the natural world.
 The protein molecules that make up living entities, turn them into individuals.

-Just like the Law of Conservation of Energy, I suggest that the Law of Individuality governs all the living entities and is manifested in various biological phenomena.
+I propose that the Law of Individuality governs all the living entities and is manifested in various biological phenomena.
 The genes and the genetic code function in accordance with the Law of Individuality.
 I would describe Individuality as a Trade Mark.
 It is the characteristic of a biological entity.
 Genes and the genetic codes are the tools that an organism uses to express its Individuality.
 Each organism assembles its own kind of protein molecules to define its identity and to defend its existence in the natural world.